 Why you should choose whole grains

-A whole grain is the entire grain, in the proportions found in nature.
+A whole grain is an entire grain, in the proportions found in nature.
 It includes the bran, germ and endosperm.
 A whole grain can be processed — cracked, split, flaked, ground — and still remain a whole grain.

 But refined grains, such as white rice and enriched wheat flour, contain only part of the grain.
 These refined grains give baked goods a softer texture and an extended lifetime but make the product less nutritious.